Life Insurance and Family Law (A Primer)

 “It was only by virtue of his having obtained the certificate of insurance prior to his marriage to [the second wife] and his having regularly paid the premiums thereon in the meantime, that he was entitled to continue to enjoy the protection afforded by the certificate.
 While the right of his beneficiaries to receive the proceeds of the policy was dependent upon his continuing to pay the accruing premiums thereon, nevertheless he had acquired the right to have the contract of insurance continued in force by virtue of the payment of premiums from its issuance to him in 1899 until the date of his second marriage in 1923.
 This was a valuable right in the eyes of the law and it would be unreasonable to hold that the payment of the premiums after 1923 from community funds would convert the entire proceeds of the certificate of insurance into community property.”
 Modern Woodman of America v.
 Gray (1931) 113 Cal.App.
 729, 732.

-The court in In Re Marriage of Gonzales (1985) 168 CA3d 1021, held that term life insurance was property.
-Gonzales addressed the issue of valuation and suggested that a court should examine face value, the amount of the premium, the insured's life expectancy, whether the policy is convertible to whole life insurance, the replacement cost and when, if ever, the policy vests and is deemed fully paid.
+The Court of Appeal in Orange County reversed the Orange County family law court in In Re Marriage of Gonzales (1985) 168 CA3d 1021, held that term life insurance was property.
+Gonzales addressed the issue of valuation and suggested that the Orange County family law court should have examined face value, the amount of the premium, the insured’s life expectancy, whether the policy is convertible to whole life insurance, the replacement cost and when, if ever, the policy vests and is deemed fully paid.
 Gonzales acknowledged that a term policy is difficult to value, but reasoned that this factor does not prevent the policy from being property in a divorce subject to valuation and division.